Government announces light rail and second Mt Vic tunnel for Wellington

 It means the light rail at the heart of the scheme could be converted to cheaper bus rapid transit if the dwellings along the route and Wellington's growing population failed to justify a more costly, but more efficient, light rail.

-Meanwhile, the Government has asked for options to fast track progress and early works on its preferred LGWM option, with consideration to phasing options, Wood said.
+Meanwhile, the Government has asked for options to fast-track progress and early works on its preferred LGWM option, with consideration to phasing options, Wood said.

 "The data tells us that the costs of delaying this project for another decade will only see costs increase.
 Wellingtonians recognise the need for this investment, they want us to get on with it, and we are."